Which of the following gases will ignite at the lowest concentrat... | Study Prep in Pearson+

 1

-Understand that the question is asking about the minimum concentration of a gas in air at which it can ignite, known as the Lower Explosive Limit (LEL) or Lower Flammability Limit (LFL).
-This is the lowest concentration of the gas in air that can propagate a flame when an ignition source is present.
+Understand that the question is about the minimum concentration of a gas in air required for it to ignite, which relates to the concept of the Lower Explosive Limit (LEL) or Lower Flammability Limit (LFL).
+This is the lowest concentration of a gas or vapor in air capable of producing a flash of fire in presence of an ignition source.

-Recall or look up the typical LEL values for each gas: Methane (CH_4), Hydrogen (H_2), Ammonia (NH_3), and Carbon monoxide (CO).
-These values are usually expressed as a percentage by volume in air.
+Recall that gases like Nitrogen (N_2), Carbon dioxide (CO_2), and Oxygen (O_2) are not flammable.
+Nitrogen and carbon dioxide are inert or non-flammable gases, and oxygen supports combustion but does not ignite itself.

-Compare the LEL values for each gas.
-The gas with the smallest LEL value ignites at the lowest concentration because it requires less gas mixed with air to become flammable.
+Recognize that Hydrogen (H_2) is a highly flammable gas with a very low LEL, meaning it can ignite at very low concentrations in air compared to other gases.

 Watch next